awsdocs/amazon-connect-admin-guide/doc_source/call-and-chat.md

 # Make a call while on a chat<a name="call-and-chat"></a>

 Let's say you're chatting with a contact and you want to consult with someone else\.
-While you're on a chat, you can use the updated CCP to make outbound calls using the dial pad and [external quick connects](quick-connects.md#external-quick-connect-type)\.
+While you're on a chat, you can use the updated CCP to make outbound calls using the number pad and [external quick connects](quick-connects.md#external-quick-connect-type)\.

 Note the following limitations:
 + You can't access agent quick connects while you're on a chat\.